techidaily/site-fox-tips/source/_posts/erstellen-sie-ein-iphone-backup-auf-ihrem-computer-ohne-itunes-drei-effektive-methoden.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://snapchat-videos.techidaily.com/new-from-snap-to-share-the-ultimate-guide-to-archiving-photos/"><u>[New] From Snap to Share The Ultimate Guide to Archiving Photos</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/new-securing-your-pc-gaming-memories-best-techniques-for-2024/"><u>[New] Securing Your PC Gaming Memories Best Techniques for 2024</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/6-proven-ways-to-unlock-oneplus-nord-n30-se-phone-when-you-forget-the-password-by-drfone-android/"><u>6 Proven Ways to Unlock OnePlus Nord N30 SE Phone When You Forget the Password</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/designing-a-unique-workspace-techniques-for-customizing-wallpaper-settings-with-yl-software-solutions/"><u>Designing a Unique Workspace: Techniques for Customizing Wallpaper Settings with YL Software Solutions</u></a></li>
-<li><a href="https://change-location.techidaily.com/home-button-not-working-on-itel-p55plus-here-are-real-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Home Button Not Working on Itel P55+?
-Here Are Real Fixes | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/how-to-show-wi-fi-password-on-htc-u23-by-drfone-android/"><u>How to Show Wi-Fi Password on HTC U23</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-does-airplane-mode-turn-off-gps-location-on-vivo-s17t-drfone-by-drfone-virtual-android/"><u>In 2024, Does Airplane Mode Turn off GPS Location On Vivo S17t? | Dr.fone</u></a></li>
-<li><a href="https://location-social.techidaily.com/in-2024-how-to-detect-and-stop-mspy-from-spying-on-your-oppo-a18-drfone-by-drfone-virtual-android/"><u>In 2024, How to Detect and Stop mSpy from Spying on Your Oppo A18 | Dr.fone</u></a></li>
+<li><a href="https://youtube-blog.techidaily.com/n-2024-chortle-chronicles-recording-7-amusing-video-adventures/"><u>[New] In 2024, Chortle Chronicles Recording 7 Amusing Video Adventures</u></a></li>
+<li><a href="https://facebook-clips.techidaily.com/2024-approved-security-victory-making-your-fb-available-again/"><u>2024 Approved Security Victory Making Your FB Available Again</u></a></li>
+<li><a href="https://android-location.techidaily.com/3-effective-methods-to-fake-gps-location-on-android-for-your-motorola-edge-40-neo-drfone-by-drfone-virtual/"><u>3 Effective Methods to Fake GPS location on Android For your Motorola Edge 40 Neo | Dr.fone</u></a></li>
+<li><a href="https://win-blog.techidaily.com/best-tricks-to-resolve-war-thunder-game-crashes-for-a-smooth-2024-experience/"><u>Best Tricks to Resolve War Thunder Game Crashes for a Smooth 2024 Experience</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/discover-how-to-connect-with-chatgpt-through-its-innovative-plugin-suite/"><u>Discover How to Connect with ChatGPT Through Its Innovative Plugin Suite</u></a></li>
+<li><a href="https://fox-tips.techidaily.com/enhance-your-computer-experience-essential-customization-adjustments-for-better-mouse-functionality-with-guidance-from-yl-software/"><u>Enhance Your Computer Experience: Essential Customization Adjustments for Better Mouse Functionality with Guidance From YL Software</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/how-to-open-your-iphone-se-2022-without-a-home-button-drfone-by-drfone-ios/"><u>How To Open Your iPhone SE (2022) Without a Home Button | Dr.fone</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-how-to-fix-life360-shows-wrong-location-on-honor-100-drfone-by-drfone-virtual-android/"><u>In 2024, How to Fix Life360 Shows Wrong Location On Honor 100? | Dr.fone</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-how-to-fix-life360-shows-wrong-location-on-vivo-v29e-drfone-by-drfone-virtual-android/"><u>In 2024, How to Fix Life360 Shows Wrong Location On Vivo V29e? | Dr.fone</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/navigating-the-future-of-finance-unveiling-alternatives-to-traditional-cryptocurrencies-by-yl-software/"><u>Navigating the Future of Finance: Unveiling Alternatives to Traditional Cryptocurrencies by YL Software</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-how-to-unlock-iphone-6-plus-with-imei-code-by-drfone-ios/"><u>In 2024, How to Unlock iPhone 6 Plus with IMEI Code?</u></a></li>
+<li><a href="https://fox-tips.techidaily.com/last-chance-to-grab-a-complimentary-karaoke-track-renamer-at-checkout-offer-valid-through-630-purchase-your-karaoki-now/"><u>Last Chance to Grab a Complimentary Karaoke Track Renamer at Checkout - Offer Valid Through 6/30!
+Purchase Your Karaoki Now!</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/solving-system-instability-concerns-tips-and-strategies-by-yl-software-professionals/"><u>Solving System Instability Concerns: Tips & Strategies by YL Software Professionals</u></a></li>
+<li><a href="https://fox-tips.techidaily.com/optimize-system-capabilities-for-peak-efficiency-a-guide-by-yl-software-experts/"><u>Optimize System Capabilities for Peak Efficiency: A Guide by YL Software Experts</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/step-by-step-instructions-to-modify-display-settings-in-windows-control-panel-expert-advice-from-yl-software/"><u>Step-by-Step Instructions to Modify Display Settings in Windows Control Panel - Expert Advice From YL Software</u></a></li>
+<li><a href="https://fox-tips.techidaily.com/step-by-step-guide-identifying-and-troubleshooting-your-pcs-power-supply-problems-expert-advice-from-yl-computing/"><u>Step-by-Step Guide: Identifying and Troubleshooting Your PC's Power Supply Problems - Expert Advice From YL Computing</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/the-comprehensive-guide-to-digital-wallets-objective-expertise-by-yl-software-team/"><u>The Comprehensive Guide to Digital Wallets' Objective - Expertise by YL Software Team</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/top-10-telegram-spy-tools-on-htc-u23-pro-for-parents-drfone-by-drfone-virtual-android/"><u>Top 10 Telegram Spy Tools On HTC U23 Pro for Parents | Dr.fone</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/troubleshooting-memory-errors-on-your-system-how-to-spot-a-defective-dimm-with-yl-computing-tips/"><u>Troubleshooting Memory Errors on Your System: How to Spot a Defective DIMM with YL Computing Tips</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/troubleshooting-motherboard-malfunctions-a-comprehensive-guide-by-yl-technology-experts/"><u>Troubleshooting Motherboard Malfunctions: A Comprehensive Guide by YL Technology Experts</u></a></li>
+<li><a href="https://fox-tips.techidaily.com/troubleshooting-steps-resolving-issues-with-malfunctioning-hard-drives-tips-from-yl-computing/"><u>Troubleshooting Steps: Resolving Issues with Malfunctioning Hard Drives - Tips From YL Computing</u></a></li>
+<li><a href="https://fox-tips.techidaily.com/ultra-hd-bleach-inspired-backgrounds-and-imagery-for-your-screens-expertly-crafted-by-yl-computing/"><u>Ultra HD Bleach Inspired Backgrounds and Imagery for Your Screens - Expertly Crafted by YL Computing</u></a></li>
 </ul></div>